circonus/docs/content/caql/architecture.md

 1. Batch mode -- supports request/reply processing on stored historical data

-2. Stream mode -- performs on-line processing on live data streaming data into the system
+2. Stream mode -- performs on-line processing on live data streaming into the system

 CAQL batch mode is used in IRONdb.
 This is the usual processing mode, typically supported by query engines.

 In Stream mode, standing CAQL queries are registered as CAQL checks, and executed over the stream of incoming data.
-CAQL checks typically stay active for multiple months.
+CAQL checks typically stay active indefinitely.
 Outputs for each registered check are produced every minute and emitted to the system as CAQL metrics.
 CAQL metrics, in turn, can be used to drive threshold based alerting rules.

 The advantage of this dual design is that CAQL alerting rules do not depend on regular database queries.
-In other systems, analytics alerting rules are implemented by scheduling database queries to run every few seconds, and checking the outputs against a threshold.
+In other systems, analytics alerting rules are implemented by scheduling database queries to run every few seconds and checking the outputs against a threshold.
-This puts a constant load on the database, that can be quite significant.
+This puts a constant load on the database that can be quite significant.

-In stream mode, the CAQL query keep state in memory which is updated as new data arrives.
+In stream mode, the CAQL query keeps state in memory which is updated as new data arrives.
 The state update operation is typically executed within a few micro-seconds.
 Hence, by comparison, very little CPU resources are consumed.
 On the flip-side, we have to allocate a certain amount of memory for a long time, and keep that state consistent across crashes and updates.